m-kupiec/compendium-react/README.md

 "the code inside them describes what they want to do (use the online status!) rather than how to do it (by subscribing to the browser events).
 When you extract logic into custom Hooks, you can hide the gnarly details of how you deal with some external system or a browser API.
 The code of your components expresses your intent, not the implementation." ([React](https://react.dev/learn/reusing-logic-with-custom-hooks))

-"You’ll likely often use custom Hooks created by others, but occasionally you might write one yourself!" ([React](https://react.dev/learn/reusing-logic-with-custom-hooks))
+"You’ll likely often use custom Hooks created by others, but occasionally you might write one yourself! . . .
+Many excellent custom Hooks are maintained by the React community." ([React](https://react.dev/learn/reusing-logic-with-custom-hooks))

 "Hook names must start with `use` followed by a capital letter . . .
 If your linter is configured for React, it will enforce this naming convention." ([React](https://react.dev/learn/reusing-logic-with-custom-hooks))